Keith Payne

 • Papua New Guinea, with 2nd Pacific Islands Regiment, 1967 to 1968.

-Payne was the fourth Australian to receive an Imperial Victoria Cross in the Vietnam War.
-He was also the last Australian to receive the original VC and highest recognition of valour in the British honours system.
+Keith was the fourth Australian to receive a Victoria Cross in the Vietnam War.
+He was also the last Australian to receive the original Imperial VC, the highest recognition of valour in the British honours system.

-Payne commanded the 212 Company of the 1st Mobile Strike Force Battalion at Pleiku in Central Vietnam.
-He worked alongside Vietnamese Montagnards and American Special Forces.
+In central Vietnam, Keith commanded the 212 Company of the 1st Mobile Strike Force Battalion at Pleiku.
+He worked alongside Vietnamese Montagnards and US Special Forces.

-On 24 May 1969, Payne and his company were attacked by a larger North Vietnamese force in Kontum Province.
+On 24 May 1969, Keith's company was attacked by a large North Vietnamese force in Kontum Province.
 Surrounded and under heavy mortar and rocket fire:

 '.. the indigenous soldiers began to fall back.
 Directly exposing himself to the enemy's fire, Warrant Officer Payne, through his own efforts, temporarily held off the assaults by alternately firing his weapon and running from position to position collecting grenades and throwing them at the assaulting enemy.